Free shipping on all orders over $99* *(Ships to US only)

 What are the benefits of Betaine with Pepsin?

-Betaine with Pepsin helps to support digestive health, proper digestion of proteins, optimal absorption of nutritional substances, as well as bowel irregularities, such as occasional diarrhea and constipation.*
+Betaine with Pepsin may be helpful for supporting digestive health, maintaining proper digestion of proteins, supporting optimal absorption of nutritional substances, as well as occasional diarrhea and constipation.*

 What is the recommended dose?